-Not just another cliché story about a couple that fell in love with Puerto Rico and moved here to make a real difference…
+Not just another cliché story about saving the world, but how Puerto Rico needs IMPACT Players to make a real difference…

-The first time we travelled to Puerto Rico was before Hurricane Maria, and we were awestruck by the island’s natural resources and beauty.
+You may never have known about Puerto Rico before Hurricane Maria.
+We were awestruck by the island’s natural resources and beauty.
 Puerto Rico is spectacularly green and fruit trees grow everywhere.
 We were shocked to learn that close to 80% of the fresh fruits, vegetables, and herbs consumed on the island were imported.
 Imported?
 Well, if you want apples, you have to import them!
 And, of course, most of the fruits and vegetables we were accustomed to in southern California and other parts of the United States cannot be grown on Puerto Rico, given its tropical climate.

 From bad to worse: Hurricane Maria

-Our third trip to Puerto Rico was only months after Hurricane Maria.
+The world became aware of Puerto Rico after Hurricane Maria.
 The devastation was shocking; it looked like the entire island had been placed in a cosmic blender – chewed up and spit out.
 Massive trees had been stripped bare and snapped in half like twigs, and there were downed power lines and poles everywhere.

 We were humbled and blessed by the openness, positive outlook, and outpouring of community support Puerto Ricans displayed in the aftermath of this crisis.
 Even though they had so much to mourn, they chose gratitude instead; gratitude that their concrete homes remained intact, even though their roofs were irreparably damaged and personal possessions destroyed or washed away by the flood.